beckoningstranger/pp2-mines/README.md

 * Precious Ijege, my mentor, for providing feedback on my ideas and helping me create this project.

-* Kera Cudmore, for her class on how to write a README and the insight she offered when I contacted her on Slack.

-* Ewan Colquhoun, whose [first project's README](https://github.com/EwanColquhoun/wawaswoods/blob/master/README.md) served as a model for this one.

-* My kids for being interested in this project and learning how to play the game.
+* My daughter for being interested in this project and learning how to play the game.

-* My wife, for putting up with me and proofreading my work.
+* My wife, for proofreading my work.

 [Back to top](<#contents>)